 Those in support of the conventional schooling system believe that it’s a place where you get to learn the foundational, basic, and necessary skills for life.
 They also believe that education provides better choices and opportunities in the long run for people who know what they want to do in their careers.

-Those who dropped out of school or did not go to school at all are closing doors of opportunities for themselves in the future.
+Those who dropped out of school or did not go to school are closing doors of opportunities for themselves in the future.

-No matter what you say or do, regardless of your level of expertise and skills, there are certain opportunities you can never access without a school certificate.
+No matter what you say or do, regardless of your level of expertise and skills, there are certain opportunities you can never access without a higher education certificate.

-Whether you admit it or not, schools play a vital role in our lives.
-So if you think school is a scam, then you better think again, because you might be wrong.
+Whether you admit it or not, schools play a vital role in our lives and society.
+So if you think school is a scam, think again, because you might be wrong.
 When you’re well-schooled, your quality of life and your decision-making skills will be better.

 Here are some of the reasons why school is not a scam.